-- Take the 112 tram from Fitzroy Street in St Kilda to Brunswick Street in Fitzroy – Enjoy all of Melbourne’s best neighbourhoods (St Kilda, Albert Park, South Melbourne, the city and Fitzroy) on Melbourne’s favourite mode of transportation.
+- Take the tram numbers 12 from Fitzroy Street in St Kilda to the city and tram 11 from the city to Brunswick Street in Fitzroy – Enjoy all of Melbourne’s best neighbourhoods (St Kilda, Albert Park, South Melbourne, the city and Fitzroy) on Melbourne’s favourite mode of transportation.
 If you venture as far as Fitzroy North stop in at the Tramway Hotel for a suitable end to your journey, the food is excellent and it’s one of my favourite places (lots of vegan/vego options plus great pub fare for their friends!).

 - Take the Melbourne Sports Tours Sports Lovers Tour – Melbourne is sporting crazy and this tour will give you the sporting fix you must have while visiting.
 Be sure to include the National Sports Museum and the Melbourne Cricket Grounds (MCG).
 You will also get a great city tour from Anthony, so even if everyone in your party is not a sporting fanatic you will all enjoy his tour.